kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-14-quick-guide-to-http-caching.md

 And that about wraps it up.
 If you have any comments or feedback, feel free to leave a comment below.

-> If you find any typos or blatant lies, you can contribute by [updating the article](https://github.com/kamranahmedse/kamranahmedse.github.io/blob/master/blog/_posts/2017-03-14-quick-guide-to-http-caching.md)
+> If you find any typos or blatant lies, please contribute by [updating the article](https://github.com/kamranahmedse/kamranahmedse.github.io/blob/master/blog/_posts/2017-03-14-quick-guide-to-http-caching.md)